salvatorebattiato/player-api/getPlaylistTracks.md

 ## Behavior

-A call to this api will immediately start the music player service in the backend.
-No further play toggle is required.
+A call to this api **will NOT** immediately start the music player service in the backend.
+A further play toggle api call is required.
 ***

 ## Example